Patent Royalty: Everything You Need to Know

-The highest royalty you might receive is about 25 percent of the corporate's gross revenue from the gross sales of your invention.
-Gross revenue is the corporate's manufacturing facility access worth per unit minus the price of manufacturing and promoting, multiplied by the variety of models offered per year.
+The highest royalty you might receive is about 25 percent of the business's gross revenue from the gross sales of your invention.
+Gross revenue is the business's manufacturing facility access worth per unit minus the price of manufacturing and promoting, multiplied by the variety of models offered per year.

 You'll be able to predict the corporate's gross revenue with accuracy if you already know: